-Obviously we don’t want water to running into the garage or towards our home and we also don’t want low spots that hold large amounts of water.
-These problems are not problems that can be ignored.
+Obviously, we don’t want water running into the garage or towards our home and we also don’t want low spots that hold large amounts of water.
+These problems are not problems which can be ignored.
 They won’t go away on their own, so they must be repaired.
-Therefore the grading of the sub-grade prior to installation of the concrete is very important!
-The driveway should be graded so that there is positive drainage away from the garage and home once the concrete has been installed and dried or cured.
-More importantly water should drain off of the concrete.
+Therefore, the grading of the sub-grade prior to installation of the concrete is very important.
+The driveway should be graded so there is positive drainage away from the garage and home once the concrete has been installed and dried or cured.
+More importantly, water should drain off of the concrete.
 There should be very, very little or virtually no standing water on the surface.
 Standing water can lead to surface damage like spalling and eventually complete failure!
 Even worse, you could end up with a driveway that looks patchy and discolored from numerous patch repairs.

 Once the contractor you choose to install your driveway is finished and has been paid, will they stand behind their work and return to fix it if it doesn’t drain properly or has excessive bird baths?